cassiobotaro/dotfiles/README.md

 *requires:*

-Programs that are missing in Xubuntu
+Programs that are missing in Operation System

 ## install_docker.sh